 STEM PhDs should check out Cheeky Scientist for training and support on making the transition into an industry career.
 There are lots of free resources on the site which are of interest to all researchers, including a series of videos and a regular blog.

 I first got to know about Cheeky Scientist via the awesome book written by its founder and serial entrepreneur Isaiah Hankel PhD – Black Hole Focus: How Intelligent People Can Create a Powerful Purpose for Their Lives.
-This is such a great book that I intend to dedicate a whole post to a review of it soon!

 Read my note about affiliate links on the Jobs on Toast website.